INNVTV/SQL-Factory/README.md

 * Pre
 * Tables
 * Post
-* Procedures
 * Seeds

-This allows you to easily manage all your SQL scripts in sequential batches.
+This allows you to easily manage all your SQL scripts to run in sequential batches.

 The 'Sql/Statements' folder is used to run queries against the database after the batched scripts are run.